bondarukoleh/html_css_playground/browser_javaScript/info/Document.md

 let elems = [...document.querySelectorAll('div')].map
 ```

-DOM `collections are read-only`.
+DOM `collections are read-only`. \
-We can’t replace a child by something else by assigning childNodes[i] = .... \
+We can’t replace a child by something else by assigning childNodes[i] = ....
+Changing DOM needs other methods. \
-DOM `collections are live`.
+DOM `collections are live with special methods`. \
-If we keep a reference to elem.childNodes, and add/remove nodes into DOM, then they appear in the collection automatically.
+By reference to elem.childNodes, and add/remove nodes into DOM, then they appear in the collection automatically.

 ---
 ##### Element-only navigation